glogowski-wojciech/progressive-reptile-experiments/reptile_reproduction/README.md

-Experiment reproduces all Reptile results for settings from Table 1 and Table 2 from https://arxiv.org/abs/1803.02999 All experiments reproducing Omniglot results are tracked with Neptune: https://app.neptune.ml/deepsense-ai-research/meta-learning-reptile/experiments Experiments are marked with tag `reproduce`.
+Experiment reproduces all Reptile results for settings from Table 1 and Table 2 from https://arxiv.org/abs/1803.02999 All experiments reproducing Omniglot results are tracked with Neptune.
+All Neptune runs are integrated with git and non-dirty: https://app.neptune.ml/deepsense-ai-research/meta-learning-reptile/experiments Experiments are marked with tag `reproduce`.
 Moreover all experiments are marked with a tag proper tag corresponding to reproduced setting:
 ```python